Does the working-memory training program called CogMed work for ADHD? That’s the question.

 Early Concerns About Rush To Acceptance

 Years ago, I participated in a list-serve of ADHD professionals.
-When I dared to question the validity of new, unproven programs such as CogMed (which is discussed below), all hell broke loose.
+When I questioned the validity of new programs bursting onto the scene such as CogMed (which is discussed below), all hell broke loose.

 Psychologists using it in their practice roundly castigated me.
 We cannot dismiss the bias created by the profit motive.